danwarfel/Foundarionette/README.md

 Foundarionette
 ==============

-##Description
+## Description

-Foundarionette—the name itself a portmanteau of "Foundation" & "Marionette"—uses Marionette.js & Require.js per usual, but has Zurb's Foundation 5 responsive framework in place for the front-end instead of the usual Twitter Bootstrap front-end responsive framework.
+Foundarionette—the name itself a portmanteau of "Foundation" & "Marionette"—uses [Marionette.js](https://marionettejs.com/) & [Require.js](https://requirejs.org/) per usual, but has Zurb's Foundation 5 responsive framework in place for the front-end instead of the usual Twitter Bootstrap front-end responsive framework.

-Some people prefer to use Foundation 5, one of the biggest reasons for this being the use of Sass instead of Less.
+Some people prefer to use Foundation 5, one of the biggest reasons for this being the use of Sass instead of LESS.
 Whatever the case, I hope this helps someone out.

-The backend is boilerplate Node with Express.
+The back-end is boilerplate Node with Express.
 Read below for directions on how to get the Node server started locally.

-##Directions
+## Directions

 1. Install Node.js & clone repo.
 2. Install Nodemon library globally.